We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The large 14.5-inch surface can be used as a griddle, the high walls are conducive to shallow and deep-frying, and the silicone grips can be removed so you can place the entire pan in the oven—use it to roast a chicken on top of a bed of root vegetables, or make a pan of easy cheesy baked ziti.

-While many will consider its large capacity a plus, those who are limited on space might find it challenging to store as it is quite wide.
-It is dishwasher safe, but it takes up a lot of room in the dishwasher so it's easier to just wash it by hand.
+While many will consider its large capacity a plus, those who are limited on space might find it challenging to store, as it is quite wide.
+It is dishwasher-safe, but it takes up a lot of room, so it's easier to just wash it by hand.
 Luckily, that's easy—stuck-on food like melted cheese or browned bits slide right off.

 Final Verdict